Gaet9/Gaet9/README.md

 ## About Me 👋

 Hi there!
-I'm a Aspiring Full-Stack Web3 developer, passionate about modern web technologies such as AI and Blockchain.
+I'm a Full-Stack developer.
 I come from the nuclear industry in which I have worked in design and in the control room.
-- 💼 **Current Role**: Student at Metana, Full-Stack web developer
+- 💼 **Current Role**: Full-Stack web developer
-- 🎓 **Education**: Master degree in nuclear engineering
+- 🎓 **Education**: Master degree in nuclear engineering, coding bootcamp at Metana
 - 🌱 **Currently Learning**: Full stack web development
 - 🛠️ **Interests**: Guitar, drums, travelling, cycling, running